 Mowing Hay With Scythe at Traditional Farm in Dobrogea, Romania

 On summer mornings, after milking and sending the cows to pasture, Mr. Ursache is mowing hay.
-He picks the old scythe used by his grandfather and goes to the backyard.
+He picks up the old scythe used by his grandfather and goes to the backyard.

 Strictly Necessary Cookies